-[The foreword, footnotes and annexes, if any, in this document are provided for informational purposes only and are not to be construed as a part of AGMA Information Sheet 945-1-B20, Splines – Design and Application.
+[The foreword, footnotes and annexes, if any, in this document are provided for informational purposes only and are not to be construed as a part of AGMA Information Sheet 945-1-B20, Splines – Design and Application].

 Several documents exist relating to various aspects of spline design and manufacture.
 For example, spline geometry is well covered in other standards and rather than repeating those standards, this document makes reference to each one.
 Even the term spline can refer to a multitude of part shapes.
 This document is an attempt to augment other spline standards and consolidate information on spline types, geometry, assembly, inspection, materials, manufacturing processes, lubrication, rating, and failure modes.

 Although involute splines of 30° pressure angle are very popular, this information sheet also covers involute splines of 37.5° and 45° pressure angle, parallel straight sided splines and modifications to spline geometry such as lead modification, missing tooth, and end geometry from the manufacturing process.
 This committee first met in November 2011 to develop this information sheet.
 The committee consisting of automotive, industrial, aerospace component and system manufacturers and consultants were responsible for first developing this document.

 The first draft of AGMA 945-A18 was created in December 2012.
 It was approved by the membership in February 2018.
 AGMA 945-1-B20 replaces AGMA 945-A18.
 This edition clarified some terminology, corrected equations 9 and 10, and modified equation 11 to include alternate materials beyond steel on steel splines.
 Equation 31 was corrected.